badsectorlabs/ludus/docs/docs/quick-start/build-templates.md

 This allows users to modify base templates into arbitrary VMs during a deploy without having to maintain a library of stale, customized VMs.
 This focus on infrastructure as code allows Ludus users to create fresh, up to date VMs every deployment.

 The first step is to start the template build process.
-First, we can view the available templates.
+Configure `LUDUS_URL` with your public Ludus API address and use the API key returned when your user was created.
+On the Proxmox host, `ludus-install-status` checks the installed LXC;
+`ludus-install-status --credentials` can display initial-admin credentials when that user was created by the installer.
+Neither command creates or rotates API keys.

 :::tip